bcswieder117/CSC-6240-Final-Project/README.md

 Moreover, there was an in-class presentation as you can see in the repository.

 If you have any questions, please email me at bcswieder42@tntech.edu.
 I made a 90 A on this project.
+Overall, I made a 81.33 B in the course.
+Additionally, I have the first exam as well if you want to see the content.